viresh-ratnakar/exolve/README.md

 I really want to keep the released version in this state: a single, self-contained HTML file containing all the CSS and all the Javascript it needs.
-Vanilla Javascript: nothing to import, no scripts to run, absolutely zero dependencies.
+Vanilla Javascript, nothing to import, no scripts to run, absolutely zero dependencies.

 Of course, when you adopt it for your use, you might want to use all kinds of